This short film is a visual song about the ceremony at the heart of our prayer journey

 The many prayer threads that we carried were physically and energetically woven into our bundles by hundreds of women and supported by many men during the previous few years.
 Some of these were gathered as prayer beads onto four woven belts that we have created to take as gifts to Bolivian sisters.
 Some were anchored onto a long braid of wild Dartmoor horse hair, that we carried to offer to the mountain where we made our Pachamama ceremony.
 Some were tied into our journey as we travelled, by women gathering in circles and ceremonies at their home hearths in the UK and elsewhere, to create mountain and full moon rituals during the time that we were on the mountain.

 We also carried a Pachamama Seed Fund, one thousand pounds that had been collected into our hands from the donations of many people.
 We used this to give to women’s projects and campaigns that we encountered along the way, as well as to support the work of weavers’ cooperatives and fairtrade collectives.
-During the final Pachamama prayer gathering held online after our return, the Weaver’s Market that we offered reaised another thousand pounds from the sale of these crafts, half of which was sent to support an indigenous weaving educational organisation in Bolivia, and half put towards the next project to be fed by the seed fund.
+During the final Pachamama prayer gathering held online after our return, the Weaver’s Market that we offered realised another thousand pounds from the sale of these crafts, half of which was sent to support an indigenous weaving educational organisation in Bolivia, and half put towards the next project to be fed by the seed fund.
+Please see below to find out more about how the Seed Fund was shared.

 We come to these mountains to weave because, if we do not, then threads will drift, cloth will fray and the fabric of our lives will thin out to rags.
 We come to these mountains to bind and mend and add colour because, if we do not, how will the cloth make us strong and draw us home?
 We come to these mountains to ply earth and land, darkness and memory, stories of life and bright days because, if we do not, then how will we know the pattern of our journeys, how will we remember what has been and what is to come?
 Sometimes when we sit working as these strings, we hear women whispering on the far side of the loom.
 We cannot make out what they say but we sense that they are very close.
 We reach our fingers through the warp strings and feel the pressure of other pairs of hands around our own.
 Then we all move in unison, back and forth, our hands entwined, binding the threads, creating the cloth.
 Looms are doorways and our weaving hands have keys to open them.